 In The Beginning

-Jenny Morris cousin would her let borrow a record player and couple of records including The Beatles and Carole King.
-She was inspired and influenced by the album, The Tapestry and still thinks it’s a fantastic album.
-When she turned twelve her sister bought a guitar on Christmas and learnt to play four or five chords.
+Jenny Morris cousin lent her a record player and a couple of records, including The Beatles and Carole King.
+She was inspired and influenced by the album, The Tapestry and still thinks it’s a fantastic record.
+When she was twelve, her sister bought a guitar on Christmas and learnt to play four or five chords.
 Starting writing protest poems about the Vietnam War and love songs too.

 How’s Your Father featured Jenny Morris (vocals, guitar), Stephen Stratford (guitarist), Co Tipping (lead guitarist), Peter White (bassist) and John Schilt (drummer) and were finalists in the “National Battle of the Bands”, the band disbanded in 1977.

-Bruno Lawrence perform on various tours and was expressed with Jenny Morris from The Wide Mouthed Frogs.
-Peter Dasent guide them, their last performances was at Sweetwaters Festival, after this event the band disbanded.
+Bruno Lawrence would perform on various tours and was impressed with Jenny Morris from The Wide Mouthed Frogs.
+Peter Dasent guided the band, and their last performance was at Sweetwaters Festival, the disbands after this event.